scott-guthridge/pylibvna/docs/source/cal-model.rst

 In the simplest calibration, the 2x1 setup has 6 error terms, one of which is a free variable (typically Et11 is set to 1), giving effectively 5 error terms.
-The module solves for the error terms using inverse scattering transfer (U) parameters where they form a linear system.
+The module solves for the error terms using inverse scattering transfer (U) parameters.
 This calibration type is called U8, the 8 being the number of error terms this type produces in a 2x2 configuration.

 Typical choices of standards is: short, open, match and through.
 It's possible, however, to perform this calibration using only three